Growth of regular partitions 4: strong regularity and the pairs partition: Introduction

-where $m=2^{10}\e_1^{-2}$ (see Appendix A of \cite{Terry.2024c} for an exposition on the proof of Theorem \ref{thm:reg2} which generates these explicit bounds).
-When the function $\e_2$ is $Ack_1$ or $Ack_2$-type, a the above bounds are $Ack_2$-type, i.e. wowzer-style.
-For $\e_2$ of $Ack_k$-type for some $k>2$, the bound above is instead $Ack_{k+1}$-type.

-Moshkovitz and Shapira \cite{MoshkovitzSimple, Moshkovitz.2019} showed there exist properties $\calH$, and slow-growing functions $\e_2$, for which $T_{\calH}(\e_1,\e_2)$ is bounded below by a wowzer-type function, specifically $W(\e_1^{-C})$.
-The only additional result about $L_{\calH}$ was due to the author, and said that when $\calH$ has finite $\VC_2$-dimension, $L_{\calH}$ is bounded above by a polynomial in $\e_1^{-1}$ \cite{Terry.2022}.
+Apart from the existence of the upper bounds from Theorem \ref{thm:reg2}, there are only two prior results about these bounds, to the author's knowledge.
+The first is an important result about the $T_{\calH}$ due to Moshkovitz and Shapira \cite{MoshkovitzSimple, Moshkovitz.2019}.
+In particular, they showed there exist properties $\calH$, and slow-growing functions $\e_2$, for which $T_{\calH}(\e_1,\e_2)$ is bounded below by a wowzer-type function.
+The second is a result due to the author, which says that when $\calH$ has finite $\VC_2$-dimension, $L_{\calH}$ is bounded above by a polynomial in $\e_1^{-1}$ \cite{Terry.2022}.

-The goal of part 3 \cite{Terry.2024c} of this series was to understand the asymptotic behavior of functions of the form $T_{\calH}$ for $\calH$ a hereditary property of $3$-uniform hypergraphs.
-By asymptotic behavior, we mean for $\e_1>0$ sufficiently small, and for functions $\e_2:\mathbb{N}\rightarrow (0,1]$ tending to $0$ sufficiently fast as $n$ goes to infinity.
-In \cite{Terry.2024c}, the following theorem was proved.
+Part 3 \cite{Terry.2024c} introduced the problem of understanding the asymptotic behavior of functions of the form $T_{\calH}$ and $L_{\calH}$ for $\calH$ a hereditary property of $3$-uniform hypergraphs.